*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

-To clean a carpet after a toilet overflow, you need a wet vacuum, towels, safety gear, and the power of steam.
+How to clean carpet after toilet overflow, you’ll need a wet vacuum, towels, safety gear, and the power of steam.
 With the right precautions, you can clean your bathroom and get rid of the problem.

 What You’ll Need to Clean the Carpet

 The first thing to bear in mind: get cleaning IMMEDIATELY.
 The longer you let the sewage soak into your carpet, the harder it will be for you to save it.

 Experts recommend that you get rid of the carpet entirely if sewage has been in it for more than 24 hours.
 That’s because at that stage, you’re at risk of developing a serious infection.

 Now, to get to work you’ll need a few specific tools.
 Here’s what to gather to help you clean your bathroom carpets: